stormmind-ch/report/chapters/ch3_methodology/sub3_software.typ

 Given the moderate size of the project, this CI/CD approach was deliberately chosen over the integration of additional DevOps tools in order to keep operational overhead low.

-*Argo CD* is used to monitor the state of the Kubernetes cluster and manage application deployments, including version control and scaling.
+*Argo CD* @ArgoCDDeclarative is used to monitor the state of the Kubernetes cluster and manage application deployments, including version control and scaling.